rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==

+= 0.5.4 =
+* Fixed an issue where plugin activation cause error messages.
+* Updated the Bugsauce theme.
+* Added a common theme assets folder.

 = 0.5.3 =
 * Fixed an issue where responsive videos didn't size properly in Bugsauce theme.
 * Fixed an issue where slider thumbnails behaved unexpectly in Bugsauce theme.